timsegraves/mongoid-geospatial/README.md

 This lib uses #x and #y everywhere.
 It's shorter than lat or lng or another variation that also confuses.
 A point is a 2D mathematical notation, longitude/latitude is when you use that notation to map an sphere.
+In other words:

-In other words, all longitudes are 'xs' where not all 'xs' are longitudes.
+All longitudes are 'xs' where not all 'xs' are longitudes.
-In the eyes of a moralist it's not even a valid position point, it does not have #z or #m.

-Distance and other geometrical calculations are delegated to the external library you choosed.
+Distance and other geometrical calculations are delegated to the external library of your choice.
 More info about using RGeo or GeoRuby below.
 Some built in helpers for mongoid queries:

     # Returns middle point + radius